Aspen Medical aircraft to assist return to normality in West Africa

 The turboprop Beechcraft Corporation 1900C (B1900) will be based in the Liberian capital Monrovia, and will provide services to West Africa, including Liberia, Sierra Leone, Guinea, Cote d’Ivoire and Ghana.
 The general aviation services and aero-medical evacuation capability are critical factors in assisting the region to return to normal, and attracting investment and companies back to the region following the unprecedented outbreak.

-“Whilst Liberia and other West African nations re-build their public health systems, it is imperative that we provide our customers with medical care from the point of injury through to definitive care and that means aero-medical evacuation,” said Glenn Keys, Executive Director and co-founder of Aspen Medical.
+“Whilst Liberia and other West African nations re-build their public health systems, it is imperative that we provide our customers with medical care from the point of injury through to definitive care and that means aero-medical evacuation,” said Glenn Keys AO, Executive Chairman and Founder of Aspen Medical.
 “Offering AME services is a natural extension of our clinic in Monrovia and our broader services across North West Africa,” he added.

 The B1900 is able to ferry up to four stretchered patients, 19 passengers or up to 2,880 kg in cargo and is configurable to support critical AME using world class Spectrum advanced life support equipment.